This fancy, French Vanilla Custard Sauce is fairly easy to make, and to make ahead.

 - Whisk the yolks and sugar in a small mixing bowl.
 Slowly pour in half of the milk mixture, while whisking constantly.

-- Pour the yolk mixture into the milk saucepan and stir constantly over low heat until the sauce thickens and reaches 181°F. Immediately place the saucepan into the ice bath to stop cooking.
+- Pour the yolk mixture into the saucepan with the rest of the milk and stir constantly over low heat until the sauce thickens and reaches 181°F. Immediately place the saucepan into the ice bath to stop cooking.
 Continue to stir frequently at first, and then intermittently, as you allow the sauce to cool for 30 minutes.

 - Remove the vanilla bean and scrape any remaining seeds into the custard.
 If necessary, smooth out the sauce with an immersion blender.